philipcwhite/Monitoring/README.md

 ## Updates

+1/4/2019 - Fixed a lot of issues with user creation and deletion.
+Now a default admin user with the password password is created by default when the website is started.
+Also users can now be deleted.
+There is a confirmation screen as well.
+I will add some role permissions soon to differentiate between users and admins.

 1/2/2019 - Fixed an issue with the agent not recording data being sent in non-ssl mode.
 Reorganized code for the collector and event engine.
 Changed ssl paths in the collector and website to use the certificates directory.

 12/31/2018 - If you missed it I did publish a very beta release this morning (0.01b).
 It is essentially just a snapshot of the library code at the point of (pre) release.
 While that may seem boring, I think it helps keep things on track as it forced me to look into code freezing, updating installation notes, and addressing a few open issues.
 I've been working on the project for nearly a year here and have had it live on Github since August.
 I hope to have a real release sometime in 2019 but in the mean time I will try to release a few pre-release betas to keep things in check.